 Improve your Effectiveness on the Job

-Edited by Lor777, Charmed, Eng, Jonathan V. Lomabao
+Edited by Lor777, Charmed, Eng, Jonathan V. Lomabao and 2 others

-You can be more effective in your job if you have good planning and presentation skills, exercise good meeting behavior, manage your time and organize your work well, and focus your performance on results.
+You will be more effective in your job if you have good planning and presentation skills, exercise good meeting behavior, manage your time and organize your work well, and focus your performance on results.

 - 1 Planning Skills

 - 2 Presentation Skills